About Richard Sheehe

 Richard began consulting and training full time in 2009 after more than two decades in communications that include national honors for journalism (AP, RTNDA, NAB) and for public affairs (CASE and Mercury Awards).
 A former national news correspondent at the NBC and CBS radio networks and contributing writer for The New York Times and Associated Press, Richard covered the White House and Congress and traveled on assignment nationally.
 After leaving journalism in 1998, he served as a spokesperson, assistant vice president and adjunct professor at George Washington University (GW).
 Richard was also strategic communication director for the Congressionally-chartered National Academy of Public Administration and a media strategist for the National Headquarters of the American Red Cross.

 Richard received an undergraduate degree in psychology from the State University of New York system and a master’s degree in sociology from Boston College.
-He lives in Reston, Virginia.
+He lives in Fairfax, Virginia.